vidh2000/MSci_Schwarzschild_Causets/job_submission/README.md

 The results are then written into the text file with avg and std of the links/lambdas/HRV molecules counted for specific causet generation configuration.

+## Job submitting

+To submit the jobs, special files called "____submitter.sh" exist, which
+- write the bash file which will state what parameters the .cpp file which will be executed should have
+- .sub file which will be submitted to the cluster and will make the job run the above-mentioned .sh file -> run the .cpp file with the parameters that you want.
+The __submitter.sh file(s) has vars to change on the top and allows you to set the resources used for job and mass of the black hole.